-- G. Architecture, Landscaping, and Site Design. - 1.
-The PUD shall comply with all landscaping and site design standards required in Chapter 3 Section 3.8. - 2.
-Each structure in the PUD shall be designed in such a manner as to be compatible with other units in the area, but avoid uniformity and lack of variety of structural designs within the PUD. - H. Phasing.
-Phasing of PUD development is permitted under the following conditions: - a.
-Each phase is self-sufficient and is not dependent upon later phases. - b.
-Public amenities and benefits, such as open space, parks, recreational areas, are provided prior to or simultaneously with the associated development. - c.
-All necessary or proportionate improvements to public facilities, payment of impact fees and fees-in-lieu, construction of any facilities to be used jointly by residents of the PUD, and any mitigation measures shall be completed concurrent or prior to the respective impacts associated with the phase. - d.
+- I. Architecture, Landscaping, and Site Design. - 1.
+The PUD shall comply with all landscaping and site design standards required in Chapter 3, Section 3.8. - 2.
+Each structure in the PUD shall be designed in such a manner as to be compatible with other structures in the area, but avoid uniformity and lack of variety of structural design within the PUD. - J. Phasing.
+Phasing of PUD development is permitted under the following conditions: - 1.
+Each phase is self-sufficient and is not dependent upon later phases. - 2.
+Public amenities and benefits, such as open space, parks, and recreational areas, are provided prior to or simultaneously with the associated phase. - 3.
+All necessary or proportionate improvements to public facilities, payment of impact fees and fees-in-lieu, construction of any facilities to be used jointly by residents of the PUD, and any mitigation measures shall be completed concurrent or prior to the respective impacts associated with the phase. - 4.
 Failure to develop subsequent phases will not have an adverse impact on the PUD, its surroundings, or the County in general.

 4.42.
-Review Processes
+Review Process

 - A. General.
-All PUDs are subject to the review process outlined in this Section, unless modified elsewhere in the UDC. - B. PUD Requirements.
-Each PUD shall consist of a written PUD Guide and a Site Specific Development Plan and shall include the standard provisions required below: - Parameters in Formulating PUD Guide.
-Where a PUD is proposed, the provisions of this Code shall be used as parameters in formulating the PUD guide.
-Building, site design and other standards, which differ from those stated in the Code, may be adopted as part of the process to create a PUD because of special circumstances or in order to achieve certain development or design objectives. - 2.
-PUD Relationship to the Code.
-After a PUD designation is adopted, the development regulations and standards stated in the PUD designation shall supersede the provisions of this Code if such regulations and standards are specifically covered in a PUD.
-Where an adopted PUD designation does not address a specific standard covered by this Code, the specific provisions contained in the Code shall apply.
-The PUD and the Code shall be interpreted in a manner that ensures consistency and conformity between the relative documents. - 3.
-A PUD Guide shall be required for all PUDs.
+All PUDs are subject to the review process outlined in this section, unless modified elsewhere in the UDC. - B. PUD Requirements.
+Each PUD shall consist of a written PUD Guide and a Site-Specific Development Plan and shall include the standard provisions required below: - 1.
+Parameters in Formulating PUD Guide.
+Where a PUD is proposed, the provisions of this UDC shall be used as parameters in formulating the PUD Guide.
+Building, site design and other standards that differ from those stated in the UDC may be adopted as part of the process to create a PUD because of special circumstances or in order to achieve certain development or design objectives. - a.
+PUD Relationship to the UDC.
+After a PUD designation is adopted, the development regulations and standards stated in the PUD designation shall supersede the provisions of this UDC if such regulations and standards are specifically covered in a PUD.
+Where an adopted PUD designation does not address a specific standard covered by this UDC, the specific provisions contained in the UDC shall apply.
+The PUD and the UDC shall be interpreted in a manner that ensures consistency and conformity between the relative documents. - b.
+A PUD Guide shall be required for all PUDs. - c.
 The PUD Guide shall generally include the following information.
-The Planning Director shall have the authority to waive items or to require additional information based on the nature and complexity of the proposal.

-- a.
-Uses Permitted

-- b.
-Dimensional Allowances and Limitations
+The Planning Director shall have the authority to waive items or to require additional information based on the nature and complexity of the proposal. - i.
+Uses Permitted - ii.
+Dimensional Allowances and Limitations - iii.

-- c.
 Development Standards